ahkoklol/MovingStarPlanet/README.md

 ## Overview

-**Simulation N-Orbeez** is an **N-Body Simulation** designed to predict the individual motions of celestial objects interacting gravitationally.
-This project aims to simulate the complex dynamics of bodies under mutual gravitational attraction, providing a visual and computational representation of orbital mechanics.
+**Simulation N-Orbeez** is an **N-Body Simulation** designed to simulate the individual motions of celestial objects interacting gravitationally.
+This project aims to simulate the complex dynamics of bodies.

+Orbeez are expandable water toys are novelty items made from a superabsorbent polymer.
+They are toys that expand after putting them into water for anything from a few hours up to several days, depending on size.
+They shrink in saltwater or when exposed to air.

+In this project, orbeez are put in a sink and move.
+When striking another orbeez, they clash and repels back.
+Their speed can be modified to simulate the effect of wind or friction for instance.
+Finally we can destroy all orbeez present in the simulation by opening the sink hole (representing a black hole).

 ## What is the N-Body Problem?